 - Print 3D.

 On version 1903, Windows 10 is updating the Sign-in options settings page to make it easier for users to set up an authentication method, including Windows Hello Face, Windows Hello Fingerprint, password, and Picture Password.
+In addition, there’s a new option to set up a security key to authentication with the operating system.

 Inside the properties page to manage Ethernet settings, you can now configure the static IP address and DNS server preferences.
 (Although this is new to Windows 10 version 1903, you’ve been able to configure these settings for wireless adapters for a long time.)